integrandio/lucidmq/README.md

 ### Repo Structure

 The repository is a monorepo with everything LucidMQ related.
-In the future some of these librarys may be split into their own repository. `LucidMQ`, `LucidMQ-cli` and it's storage system `Nolan` are all written in Rust.
-Lucidmq-py provides a client library for Python as well as integration tests for LucidMQ.
+In the future some of these librarys may be split into their own repository. `LucidMQ`, `LucidMQ-cli` and it's storage system `Nolan` are all written in Rust. `Lucidmq-py` provides a client library for Python as well as integration tests for LucidMQ.

-    ├── nolan            # The base library containing code for the commitlog ├── lucidmq          # Lucidmq broker and server ├── lucidmq-cli      # CLI client for interacting with lucidmq ├── lucidmq-py       # Python client library and integration tests └── protocol         # CapNProto Definitions for the protocol use for client-server messaging
+    ├── nolan            # The base library containing code for the commitlog ├── lucidmq          # Lucidmq broker and server ├── lucidmq-cli      # CLI client for interacting with lucidmq ├── lucidmq-py       # Python client library and integration tests └── protocol         # Cap N' Proto Definitions for the protocol use for client-server messaging

 ---

 ## Getting Started

+Getting started is easy.
+Just run a server instance of LucidMQ and pick a client to interact with your server(CLI and Python Clients avaliable for now).

 ### How to Run LucidMQ